Kontakt

 Fachgebiet

-- Ceron, T., Truong, N., & Herbelot, A. (2022).
-Algorithmic Diversity and Tiny Models: Comparing Binary Neural Networks and the Fruit Fly Algorithm on Document Representation Tasks.
-Proceedings of 3rd Workshop on Simple and Efficient Natural Language Processing (SustaiNLP), EMNLP Abu Dhabi.
+- Tanise Ceron, Nhut Truong, and Aurelie Herbelot.
+2022.
+Algorithmic Diversity and Tiny Models: Comparing Binary Networks and the Fruit Fly Algorithm on Document Representation Tasks.
+In Proceedings of The Third Workshop on Simple and Efficient Natural Language Processing (SustaiNLP), pages 17–28, Abu Dhabi, United Arab Emirates (Hybrid).
+Association for Computational Linguistics.